 4. Even when you show the victims the numbers and explain that they are being raped, they often do nothing.
 Private client funds under management are “sticky” and are a wonderful source of recurring annuity style revenues.
-Wonderful for the financial advisers / fund managers, awful for the customers and for ordinary people.
+Wonderful for the financial advisers / fund managers.
+For the the customers?
+Not so much.

 5. People value face to face contact with their financial adviser.
 There is a huge emotional comfort blanket in having someone to talk to and to share the responsibility with.
 This leads to (misplaced) loyalty…even when the adviser is grossly over-charging them.

-Bizarrely, even when I have shown people that their “adviser” (they are really just salesmen not advisers) is effectively screwing them, the victim usually says something like “Yes, but they are nice and I like them“.
+Bizarrely, even when I have shown people that their “adviser” (they are really just salesmen not advisers) is effectively screwing them, the victim usually says something like:

-This is like paying a well-spoken sociopath with a tie £20k a year to turn up to your house to be nice to you.
-While you are in the kitchen making him a cup of tea, he then steals your wallet.
-These same people would tell you that prostitution is morally wrong.
-From an ethical perspective, I’m not sure the 2 phenomena are that different.
+This is like paying a sociopath with a tie £20,000 a year to turn up to your house to be nice to you.
+While you are in the kitchen making him a cup of tea, he then steals your wallet and kicks your kitten.
+Not cool.

-Here comes the science bit….how to save £1m in fees:
+Here comes the science bit….how to avoid losing £3m of YOUR money: